maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 - We are guaranteed to find the best coefficients by OLS properties

 To illustrate the interpretability of the Linear Regression, we can plot the coefficient's values and standard errors.
 This graph was inspired by the excellent work of [Zhiya Zuo](https://zhiyzuo.github.io/Python-Plot-Regression-Coefficient/).
-Start by computing an error term equal to the difference between the parameter's value and the lower confidence interval bound, and build a single table with the coefficient, the error term and the name of the variable.
+Start by computing an error term equal to the difference between the parameter's value and the lower confidence interval bound for this parameter, and build a single table with the coefficient, the error term and the name of the variable.

 ```python
 err = model.params - model.conf_int()[0]